analogdevicesinc/testbenches/docs/library/utilities/pub_sub/publisher.rst

 Overview
 -------------------------------------------------------------------------------

-This class is designed to manage a list of subscribers, has the ability to notify subscribers with the received data.
+This class is designed to manage a list of subscribers and has the ability to notify subscribers with the received data.
 The class is parameterized with a ``data_type``.
 It is mainly used in VIP monitors, but it can also be integrated in other environments as well.